Finding rental housing with pets in the Bay Area can be tough.

 - Make sure your neighbors remain great allies.

 - Occasionally ask your neighbors if they hear any noise from your animal(s).
-It’s better to be proactive than to hear about a problem only after a neighbor is irritated by it and possible reported it to the landlord.
+It’s better to be proactive than to hear about a problem only after a neighbor is irritated and has possibly reported it to the landlord.

-- Use a security camera that records time and date to see if complaints are legitimate while you’re away.
+- Use a security camera while you’re away that records time and date to see if complaints are legitimate while you’re away.

 - If you get a pet nuisance complaint or pet welfare concern inquiry: